ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 }
 ```

-Now that we've got some basic css rules, let's add styling to our header:
+Now that we've got some basic CSS rules, let's add styling to our header:

 ```css
 /* style the header */